BackdevHong/BackdevHong/README.md

 ## Hi! i'm 홍인성! 👋

-i'm 19 and my dream is fullstack web developer, i'm learning React, Next.js<br>
+i'm 19 and my dream is Front-end Programer

--   👀 I’m interested in Full-Stack Development
+-   👀 I’m interested in Front-end Development
--   🌱 I’m currently learning Vue, React, PHP
+-   🌱 I’m currently learning Vue, React, Next.js
--   🖨️ I'm working on YHSbearing IT Department ( Yhsbearing.com )
 -   📫 How to reach me Discord : 뙈지몬#1306

 ## Connect With me 🐱‍🏍